 Whether you are a cyclist or runner, plantar fasciitis is something that should not be taken lightly.

-Plantar fasciitis suitable shoes should have some features which are following:
+Plantar fasciitis suitable shoes should have some features which are the following:

 Not every shoe comes with moderate to high-level arch support.
 Shoes that can provide this level of support would be excellent for your plantar fasciitis.
-It will aid to lower the tightness of the fascia tissue and also prevent overpronation.
+It will aid in lowering the tightness of the fascia tissue and also prevent overpronation.

 Firm Heel Counter

 A firm heel cup helps your plantar fascia ligament from getting way too stretched.
 The heel cup should not be rubbing your ankle nor your ankle should be left loose fitting.
-A proper hugging firm heel counter will keep your heel intact in place during the high intense ride.
+A properly hugging firm heel counter will keep your heel intact in place during the highly intense ride.

 Ample Toe Room